 Over the weekend, parishioners at St. Paul Catholic Church in San Antonio sent off one of their own with a breakfast taco rally.

-LARRY YBARRA: I think it's a great step when you look at the progressions that happened with the parities that have gone from not recognizing the Hispanic community to having somebody in the very front, you know, being the keynote speaker.
-That's like a thousand percent improvement over the last several years.
+"It's a great step when you look at the progressions that happened with the parities that have gone from not recognizing the Hispanic community to having somebody in the very front, you know, being the keynote speaker," said parishioner Larry Ybarra.
+"That's like a thousand percent improvement over the last several years."

-GEORGE RODRIGUEZ: I see a very, very clear similarity between the upbringing that Mr. Obama had in a nontraditional home and being mentored by radicals, and same thing with the Castros being brought up in a nontraditional home by their mother, who herself was a member of the Raza Unida Party, which was very, very radical.
+"I see a very clear similarity between the upbringing that Mr. Obama had in a nontraditional home and being mentored by radicals and the same thing with the Castros being brought up in a nontraditional home by their mother, who herself was a member of the Raza Unida Party, which was very, very radical," said activist George Rodriguez.

-DAVIES: In the 1970's, Raza Unida was a civil rights organization that campaigned for better working, housing and education opportunities for Mexican-Americans.
-Rosie was one of its leaders in South Texas.
-She broke barriers by organizing voter registration, getting out the vote, and putting new Mexican-American candidates on the ballot.
+In the '70s, Raza Unida was a civil rights organization that campaigned for better working, housing and education opportunities for Mexican-Americans.
+Castro's mother was one of its leaders in South Texas.
+She broke barriers by organizing voter registration, getting out the vote and putting new Mexican-American candidates on the ballot.

-MAYOR JULIAN CASTRO: If somebody calls trying to get people to vote radical, then, you know, that's quite a difference from the United States because the democratic process is about the biggest blessing we have in this country.
+"If somebody calls trying to get people to vote radical, then that's quite a difference from the United States, because the democratic process is about the biggest blessing we have in this country," he said.

-CASTRO: I'd be lying if I said I wasn't a little bit nervous.
-It's something new.
-But by the time I get up there on Tuesday night, I'll be ready.
+"I would be lying if I said I wasn't a little bit nervous — it's something new," Castro said.
+"But by the time I get up there on Tuesday night, I'll be ready."